-Using all the exercises above, carry out each activity five times and aim to succeed every time, then ten times, then 20 times.
+Using all the practice drills above, carry out each activity five times and aim to succeed every time, then ten times, then 20 times.
 Notice how tension rises as you get nearer your target.
 Learn how to control and use this tension, and you will find your putting is better when you are out on the course.

 Read and research

 There is a whole science around improving your putting, and it is fascinating.
-We like Putt like the Pros by Dave Peltz, Dave is a physicist and brings all that scientific expertise to the analysis of stokes and greens.
+We like Putt like the Pros by Dave Peltz.
+Dave is a physicist and brings all that scientific expertise to the analysis of stokes and greens.
 A great read which will deepen your understanding of what is happening when you hit your putting stroke.

 Watch and learn